khiav223577/pluck_all/README.md

 Plucking Multiple Columns in Rails 3.
 Also support in Rails 4, and Rails 5

 This Gem standing on the shoulders of this [article](http://meltingice.net/2013/06/11/pluck-multiple-columns-rails/).
-And modify it to support not only Rail3.
+And modify it to support not only Rail 3.

-If you have a rails 3 project, and want to pluck not only one column, feel free to use this gem and no need to worry about upgrading to Rails 4, 5 in the future will break this.
+If you have a Rails 3 project, and want to pluck not only one column, feel free to use this gem and no need to worry about upgrading to Rails 4, 5 in the future will break this.